Ultimate Atlantic City Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Acquired mortgage loan notes come with an agreed interest rate.
-This is a major factor in the profits that you earn.
-Interest rates influence the strategy of both kinds of mortgage note investors.
+Acquired mortgage notes come with a negotiated interest rate.
+This is a major element in the investment returns that you earn.
+Interest rates influence the strategy of both types of mortgage note investors.

 Demographics